DataDog/documentation/content/en/containers/kubernetes/distributions.md

 ## Rancher {#Rancher}

-Rancher installations are close to vanilla Kubernetes, requiring only some minor configuration:
+Rancher installations are similar to vanilla Kubernetes installations, requiring only some minor configuration:
-- Tolerations are required to schedule the Node Agent on `controlplane` and `etcd` nodes
+- Tolerations are required to schedule the Node Agent on `controlplane` and `etcd` nodes.
-- Cluster name should be set as it cannot be retrieved automatically from cloud provider
+- The cluster name should be set as it cannot be retrieved automatically from the cloud provider.

 {{< tabs >}}
 {{% tab "Datadog Operator" %}}